librlaurie/librlaurie.github.io/_posts/2016-04-29-penn-job-talk.markdown

 ---
 ### Penn Libraries Job Talk

 What follows is a very lightly edited version of the talk I gave as part of my interview for the job of Assistant Director for Digital Scholarship on December 4, 2015.
-I had a lot of slides, and most of them aren't here (there are links where there were screenshots, instead).
+I had a lot of slides, most of which are screenshots, which are here represented as links.
 Also, I had a bunch of jokes in the talk.
 It turns out I'm very corny.
-I couldn't keep them in the written version either.
+I couldn't keep those in the written version either.

 ## The prompt: